 Frankincense oil obtained from gum resin of Boswelliain thurifera (Indian Frankincense) belongs to family Burseraceae.
 It is also called olibanum.
 Frankincense is an aromatic resin which is used as incense and perfume.
 Eight to ten year old Frankincense tree start the production of resin.
 Initially milky white sap extracted from the bark of Frankincense tree.
 After several days milky sap become hard, which is scraped off in tear shaped.
 Frankincense oil is used in aromatherapy, perfumery and pharmaceuticals.

-Description based on COA Reports:
+Properties based on COA Reports:

 Botanical name : Boswelliain thurifera